 AVs are smarter and safer, but AVs generate an even safer and more efficient traffic with connectivity.
-AVs can achieve collaboration among multiple vehicles, and can communicate intent and state.
+AVs can achieve collaboration among multiple vehicles and can communicate intent and state.
 Many congestion-saving improvements depend not only on automated driving capabilities, but also on cooperative abilities through V2V and V2I communication.
 AVs are expected to use existing lanes and intersections more efficiently through shorter gaps between vehicles, coordinated platoons, and more efficient route choices.
-The adoption of AVs could smooth traffic flows by seeking to minimized acceleration and braking in freeway traffic with adaptive cruise control (ACC) measures and traffic monitoring systems.
-This increased fuel economy and increased congested traffic speeds by 23-39% and 8-13%, respectively, for all vehicles in the freeway travel stream, depending on V2V communication and how traffic-smoothing algorithms are implemented.
+The adoption of AVs could smooth traffic flows by seeking to minimized acceleration and braking in freeway traffic with adaptive cruise control (ACC) measures and traffic speeds by 23-39% and 8-13%, respectively, for all vehicles in the freeway travel stream, depending on V2V communication and how traffic-smoothing algorithms are implemented.
 [32]